assen-totin/cdn/README.md

 }
 ```

+If the response lacks the `status` field, but has a `auth_value`, it will be compared to the authorisation value in the HTTP request, if such is present, and on mismatch the response will be treated as empty.

 ### Delete

 The authorisation request will be the same as with download, but the `http_method` will be set to DELETE.